 What is a DNR?

 - CPR recovery.
-After CPR, more likely than not you will need to be moved to the ICU.
-You may also have damaged or broken ribs caused by the chest compressions.
+After CPR, more likely than not, you will need to be moved to the ICU.
+You may also have damaged or broken ribs caused by chest compressions.
 If your heart and breathing are stopped for a while, brain damage may occur.